thomtreebus/Pacto/DevInstructions.md

 <p align="center">
   <a href="cloudinary" rel="noopener sponsored" target="_blank"><img src="https://i.imgur.com/breMIms.png" alt="cloudinary" title="Cloudinary Account" loading="lazy" /></a>
 </p>
 You will need to add these variables as environment variables in a later step.
-In addition to creating an account, you will need to setup an [upload preset](https://cloudinary.com/documentation/upload_presets) to be able to upload images.
-Once you have created an upload preset, you will need to add the name of your preset to the client environment variables.

 <p></p>